wombleton/gitlaw-nz/acts/I/Immigration Advisers Licensing Act 2007.md

     (3) If the code of conduct or competency standards are notified only, and not published in the _Gazette_, the _Gazette_ notice must specify where a copy may be inspected or obtained.

-##### 39 Code and standards deemed to be regulations for purposes of disallowance
+##### 39 Application of Legislation Act 2012 to code and standards

-*   The code of conduct and competency standards, and any amendment, revocation, or replacement of the code or standards, are deemed to be regulations for the purposes of the [Regulations (Disallowance) Act 1989][132], but are not regulations for the purposes of the [Acts and Regulations Publication Act 1989][133].
+*   The code of conduct and competency standards, and any amendment, revocation, or replacement of the code or standards, are disallowable instruments, but not legislative instruments, for the purposes of the [Legislation Act 2012][132] and must be presented to the House of Representatives under [section 41][133] of that Act.

+    Section 39: replaced, on 5 August 2013, by [section 77(3)][134] of the Legislation Act 2012 (2012 No 119).

 #### Immigration Advisers Complaints and Disciplinary Tribunal